What spring replacement actually costs across PA in 2026. Real pricing, what affects the number, and how to avoid common scams.

 If your door has two springs and one has broken, the other spring is the exact same age and has experienced the same number of cycles under the same conditions.
 It is within weeks or months of failing.
 Replacing only the broken one leaves you with a service call for the second spring within one to two seasons at most.

-The marginal cost of replacing both vs. one: $80-120 more for the second spring when both are done in the same visit.
+The marginal cost of replacing both vs. one: quoted in person more for the second spring when both are done in the same visit.
 If we do it as a separate call: another full service visit price.
 The pair-replacement decision is pure math in favor of doing both now.

 No — and this is not the standard contractor disclaimer.
 Torsion springs store between 400 and 800 foot-pounds of energy when wound.
 That's enough energy to cause serious injuries if released uncontrolled.
 PA emergency rooms treat homeowner spring injuries every year — lacerations from flying spring hardware, broken bones from door drop incidents, crush injuries from doors that came down during DIY attempts.

 Extension springs are slightly safer to work with but still require safety cable threading and correct attachment.
-The spring replacement cost ($279-349 at OnPoint) includes a 5-year workmanship warranty, professionally calibrated spring torque for your exact door weight, and opener force recalibration.
+The spring replacement cost (quoted in person) includes a 5-year workmanship warranty, professionally calibrated spring torque for your exact door weight, and opener force recalibration.
 The liability and injury risk of DIY far exceeds the cost savings.

 OnPoint provides every customer a written itemized estimate before any work.
 The price you approve is the price you pay.
 We charge the same rate day or night, 7 days a week.